mjshalash/gpt-2-joker-bot/README.md

+**Warning: Much of the data and content found in this project is innappropriate and insensitive.
+This is due to limitations in data acquisition and by no means reflects my, Malik Shalash's views or opinions**

 GPT-2 Modification for humourous joke generation

 - Warning, as of right now the only dataset I have been able to acquire has been from kaggle.